 Coffee and disorders of the stomachPrint this page

-Dyspepsia is a term covering a group of symptoms that include poor digestion, pain and discomfort in the upper digestive tract.
+Dyspepsia is a term covering a group of symptoms including poor digestion, pain, and discomfort in the upper digestive tract.
 Research to date does not show any relationship between coffee consumption and dyspepsia.

 Gastro oesophageal reflux disease (GORD)

 Gastro oesophageal reflux disease (GORD) is an uncomfortable reflux condition caused by return of stomach acid into the oesophagus.
-It is suggested that common causes are the consumption of spicy or fatty food and overeating.7 Coffee has been suggested as a possible cause in some cases.
-There is no evidence that coffee consumption affects the symptoms of GORD.
-However, those who suffer symptoms often self regulate their diet according to their own sensitivities and some patients may choose to limit their coffee consumption.
+It is suggested that common causes are the consumption of spicy or fatty food and overeating7.
+Coffee has been suggested as a possible cause in some cases, however there is no evidence that coffee consumption affects the symptoms of GORD7-15.
+Those who suffer from symptoms often self-regulate their diet according to their own sensitivities and some patients may choose to limit their coffee consumption7.

-- Research from the Netherlands involved monitoring reflux using a catheter inserted inside the oesophagus of sufferers and controls.3 The results showed that coffee only had an impact when consumed on an empty stomach, and the effect on reflux was smaller than that observed following consumption of a full meal.
+- Research from the Netherlands involving monitoring reflux, using a catheter inserted inside the oesophagus of sufferers show that coffee only has an impact when consumed on an empty stomach, and the effect on reflux is smaller than that observed following consumption of a full meal.
 Coffee was not found to affect other factors associated with reflux such as the functioning of the oesophageal sphincter muscle.
-The researchers concluded that coffee itself does not affect GORD in healthy volunteers.
+The researchers concluded that coffee itself does not affect GORD in healthy volunteers3.

-- A 2006 review of 16 studies10 assessing the role of lifestyle factors in GORD showed that modifying eating habits, including coffee consumption, did not affect symptoms of acid reflux.
-A further 2012 meta analysis also showed no association between coffee intake and GORD.11
+- A 2006 review of 16 studiesassessing the role of lifestyle factors in GORD shows that modifying eating habits, including coffee consumption, does not affect symptoms of acid reflux14.
+A further 2013 meta analysis also showed no association between coffee intake and GORD15.

-- One studyhas suggested that consuming decaffeinated coffee at breakfast time reduced acid reflux14, but this has not been confirmed in other studies and conclusions cannot be drawn.
+- One study suggests that consuming decaffeinated coffee at breakfast time reduces acid reflux16, but this has not been confirmed in other studies and conclusions cannot be drawn.

 Peptic ulcers are lesions that develop in the mucosa of the stomach wall causing pain and discomfort.
 Previously, coffee has been linked with the development of peptic ulcers.
 However, in recent years research has focused on understanding the role of the bacterium Helicobacter pylori (H. pylori) in the development of peptic ulcers.
-Studies investigating the risk factors for the development of stomach ulcers have concluded that coffee is no longer considered a risk factor.
+Studies investigating the risk factors for the development of stomach ulcers conclude that coffee is no longer considered a risk factor17,18.

-- A Danish cohort study of 2,416 adults assessed the risk factors for stomach ulcers and concluded that H. pylori, smoking and use of tranquilisers were risk factors.
-Coffee consumption was found not to be a risk factor.15
+- A Danish cohort study of 2,416 adults assessed the risk factors for stomach ulcers and concluded that pylori, smoking and use of tranquilisers are risk factors.
+Coffee consumption was found not to be a risk factor17.

-- A 2012 cross-sectional study of 8,013 healthy subjects in Japan16 also showed no association between coffee consumption and peptic ulcers.
+- A 2013 cross-sectional study of 8,013 healthy subjects in Japanalso shows no association between coffee consumption and peptic ulcers18.

-Patients who suffer painful gastritis often choose to avoid certain foods or beverages if they experience discomfort, and self-management of such a condition is common.
+Patients who suffer with painful gastritis often choose to avoid certain foods or beverages if they experience discomfort, and self-management is common17,18.

-- A previous systematic review and a meta-analysis of 23 studies found no association between coffee consumption and the development of stomach cancer19.
+- A previous systematic review and a meta-analysis of 23 studies found no association between coffee consumption and the development of stomach cancer34.

 Further detailed information is available in the Cancer section of the Coffee and Health website here.